Judging by the names of these two refreshing drinks, we’d say they’re pretty similar, if not even the same.

 Now, if you’re wondering, here is the difference between a frappe and a milkshake:

-This might be a bit confusing for some people that live there, as everywhere else in the US if you opt for a milkshake you will get a nicely textured drink that will most likely contain ice cream too.
+This may be a bit confusing for some people that live in New England, as everywhere else in the US if you opt for a milkshake you will get a nicely textured drink that will most likely contain ice cream too.

 What is a Frappuccino?